stephentech/3d-Modeler/Readme.md

 <ins>3D Modeler</ins>
 -----------
 This is a project I wrote as part of my college curriculum.
+Written in the year 2007.
 It is a 3D modeling tool that lets users create models from primitive shapes and apply transformations (translation, rotation, scaling).
 It also features raytracing and texturing capabilities, all powered by the DirectX9 API.

 C/C++